Aarhus Light Rail

+As of 2026, the system is composed of two converted railway branchlines: the Grenaa line running 69 km north to Grenaa railway station and the Odder line, running 26.5 km to Odder railway station combined with a 12 km urban tram section from Aarhus Central Station to Lystrup.
+Due to these mixed characteristics, two types of rolling stock were considered from the start, 70 km/h vehicles for the urban section, and 100 km/h vehicles for the regional routes.
+Ultimately both types were supplied by the rail manufacturer Stadler.

+From its opening and until the opening of the Odense light rail in May 2022, the Aarhus light rail was the only operational light rail or tram system in Denmark.
+(Note: Excluding museum operations such as the Danish Tramway Museum.)
+Denmark's third Light Rail project, the Copenhagen Light Rail, opened its first section on 26 October 2025 with the rest of the first line currently under construction.

 History

 Background

 The development of a light rail system around Aarhus, the second biggest city in Denmark, was originally proposed as early as 2006.
-In response to rising interest in the concept, during January 2009, the Danish Parliament granted an allocation of DKK500 million ($85 million) to support the light rail project as part of a wider green transport package.
+In response to rising interest in the concept, during January 2009, the Danish Parliament granted an allocation of DKK 500 million ($85 million) to support the light rail project as part of a wider green transport package.

 During October 2010, work commenced upon several studies.
 According to transport authority Midttrafik, who later operated the completed network, the Aarhus light rail programme had drawn considerable inspiration from tram-train operations on the tram network in Kassel, Germany.
 In addition, consultancy firms COWI A/S and SYSTRA contributed their own studies and technical support for the project, including an initial feasibility study and development of tender documentation.
-The project's Environmental Impact Assessment (EIA) report was produced by C. F. Moller; it was estimated that establishing the light rail network would result in annual energy savings of 47 gigawatts and reduce carbon dioxide emissions by 73 t during each year of operation.
+The project's Environmental Impact Assessment report was produced by C. F. Moller; it was estimated that establishing the light rail network would result in annual energy savings of 47 gigawatt hours and reduce carbon dioxide emissions by 73 t during each year of operation.

 Various different approaches for the network were being considered at one stage, including the full electrification of the route, the procurement of a combination of 750 V DC trams and electro-diesel tram-trains.
 It was recognised that, if the option of full electrification was to be exercised, a catenary-free system may be chosen for the harbour-side element of Phase 1.
 By late 2012, it had already been decided that Germany's BOStrab light rail regulations would be applied to the tentative network, while Lloyd's Register was appointed to serve as the independent safety assessor.
 By mid-2012, construction activity was scheduled to begin during June 2013, while the light rail network's opening was planned to occur during August 2016.